3884513/mycollege-demo/README.md

 # mycollege-demo
-This is my github repository
+This is my github repository.
+Author Mohammad Umar